HM Prison Lewes: Incidents and conditions

+On 17 September 2014, a prison officer was hospitalised with facial injuries following an attack involving three inmates who had been told they were going to be searched.
+This attack was one of 264 separate assaults on staff recorded since 2000.

-In 2016 there was a riot lasting 6 hours when cells and offices were damaged, prison officers forced to retreat to safety.
-Mike Rolfe of the Prison Officers Association blamed severe staff shortage and bad management.
+On 29 October 2016 a riot lasting six hours caused damage to cells and offices, with prison officers forced to retreat to safety.
+Mike Rolfe of the Prison Officers Association blamed severe staff shortage and poor management.
 Rolfe said, "There were only four staff on that wing and all four retreated to safety after threats of violence and the prisoners went on the rampage."
-Two years previously a serving officer said Lewes Prison, "resembled a warzone" due to severe staff shortage and drug smuggling.

-This is one of four serious incident within under two months, Riots also happened at Birmingham Prison, Bedford Prison. and Swaleside Prison.
+Two years previously, a serving officer said Lewes Prison "resembled a warzone" due to a severe staff shortage and drug smuggling.
+This was one of four riots in English prisons within two months, with riots also occurring at Birmingham, Bedford and Swaleside Prisons.

-The prison today

-HMP Lewes is a category B local prison in the town of Lewes, East Sussex.
-Opened in 1853, the prison has the capacity to hold 742 male inmates.

-A wing provides drug and alcohol support for 134 prisoners.
-B Wing is the Care & Separation Unit or CSU holding 16.
-C wing has 150 places for sentenced and unconvicted prisoners.
-F wing is a vulnerable prisoner unit and has 173 places for both unconvicted and convicted sex offenders and others requiring protection.
-G wing is the First Nights Centre and has units for 23.
-K wing is the Integrated Drug Treatment System (IDTS) unit for 22 prisoners.
-L wing and M wing have 80 and 94 places for sentenced prisoners respectively.
-The Health Care Centre has space for 9 prisoners.

-Accommodation at the prison consists mainly of shared cells, with some single accommodation.
-A new house block; Sussex which accommodates L and M wings respectively was opened at the prison in April 2012.

-The prison also has a First Night Centre for newly imprisoned / transferred inmates, and a Listener Scheme for those at risk of suicide and self-harm.
-The prison offers a range of full and part-time education including information technology, literacy, numeracy, and life/social skills, and has weekly library access for all.
-Additional employment is offered in the prison workshops.

 An inspection of Lewes Prison in 2016 found it held 640 prisoners and was overcrowded.
 HM Chief Inspector of Prisons reported over a quarter of prisoners at Lewes said they felt depressed or suicidal.
 Not all staff had anti-ligature knives and some, "could not assure us that they would act appropriately in the event of a serious self-harm incident."

+On 28 March 2024, three inmates and three staff were taken to hospital after a suspected poisoning, with a further 10 people being treated at the scene.
+They quickly fell ill after eating a curry after a Maundy service.
+Ambulances and a CBRN incident support unit were sent to the prison at around midday and Eastbourne District General Hospital declared a major incident.
+The kitchen, staffed by both civilians and inmates, was locked down for some time before later being reopened after it was 'deemed safe'.
+The Prison Service said the initial assessment was that it was a 'food-poisoning incident'.